proplot-dev/proplot/docs/why.rst

    <h3>Problem</h3>

-In matplotlib, it is hard to put colorbars and legends on the outside of subplots.
+In matplotlib, it is hard to draw `~matplotlib.figure.Figure.colorbar`\ s and `~matplotlib.axes.Axes.legend`\ s on the outside of subplots.
 It can end up messing up subplot aspect ratios, and colorbars tend to be too narrow or too wide.

-It is *also* difficult to draw colorbars and legends that span the figure edge or serve as reference to more than one subplot.
-Because this requires so much tinkering, most users just add identical colorbars to every single subplot, which is incredibly repetitive!
+It is *also* difficult to draw `~matplotlib.figure.Figure.colorbar`\ s and `~matplotlib.figure.Figure.legend`\ s that span the figure edge or reference more than one subplot.
+"Figure colorbars" require drawing your own dedicated colorbar axes, which requires so much tinkering that most users just add identical colorbars to every single subplot!
+Meanwhile legends tend to look misaligned -- they are centered with respect to the figure edges rather than the subplot grid, which is a problem if your left-right or top-bottom border padding is asymmetric.

 ..
    Drawing colorbars and legends is pretty clumsy in matplotlib -- especially when trying to draw them outside of the figure.
 They can be too narrow, too wide, and mess up your subplot aspect ratios.